 When should I get tested for Covid-19?

 You should get tested for Covid-19 if you experience flu-like symptoms, particularly since flu season is now here despite the pandemic.
 You should also get tested if you’ve been exposed to anyone who has recently tested positive for Covid-19.
-If you’ve recently traveled – whether in or out of state – it’s a good idea to get tested to make sure you haven’t brought the virus home with you.
+If you’ve recently traveled, it’s a good idea to get tested to make sure you haven’t brought the virus home with you.

 Where can I get a Covid-19 test?